-Funding received from the Province and the Agencies for the acquisition of tangible capital assets is recorded as deferred revenue and amortized to cost recovery on the same basis as the tangible capital assets.
+Funding received from the Province for the acquisition of tangible capital assets is recorded as deferred revenue and amortized to cost recovery on the same basis as the tangible capital assets.

-Measurement uncertainty: The preparation of financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+- (c) Measurement uncertainty: The preparation of financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Items requiring the use of significant estimates include: useful life of tangible capital assets, accruals and the accrued benefit obligation.
 Estimates are based on the best information available at the time of preparation of the financial statements and are reviewed annually to reflect new information as it becomes available.
 Measurement uncertainty exists in these financial statements.
-Actual results could differ from these estimates.

-Accounts Payable and Accrued Liabilities: Accounts payable relate to normal business transactions with third-party vendors and are subject to standard commercial terms.
-Accrued liabilities relate to accruals for salary.

-Revenue and Expenses: OFA is funded from the Consolidated Revenue Fund (CRF) as part of Treasury Program.
-OFA can charge fees subject to statutory and regulatory authority and it earns revenues from public bodies outside of the CRF; the OFA retains revenues earned from the interest rate spread on its loans to public bodies.

-Financial Instruments: The Authority's financial assets and liabilities are accounted for as follows:

-- Cash is subject to an insignificant risk of change in value so carrying value approximates fair value; - Accounts receivable, Due from Agencies & related parties, Due from the Province of Ontario, accounts payable, Due to the Province of Ontario and Deferred Revenue are recorded at cost; and - Accrued employee benefits obligation is recorded at cost on the entitlements earned by employees up to March 31, 2016 (disclosed in note 8B).
-A fair value estimate based on actuarial assumptions about when these benefits will actually be paid has not been made, as it is not expected that there would be a significant difference from the recorded amount.
+Actual results could differ from these estimates. - (d) Accounts Payable and Accrued Liabilities: Accounts payable relate to normal business transactions with third-party vendors and are subject to standard commercial terms.
+Accrued liabilities relate to accruals for salaries and benefits. - (e) Revenue and Expenses: OFA is funded from the Consolidated Revenue Fund (CRF) as part of Treasury Program.
+OFA can charge fees subject to statutory and regulatory authority and it earns revenues from public bodies outside of the CRF; the OFA retains revenues earned from the interest rate spread on its loans to public bodies. - (f) Financial Instruments: The OFA's financial assets and liabilities are accounted for as follows: - Cash is subject to an insignificant risk of change in value so carrying value approximates fair value; and - Accounts receivable, Due from Agencies & related parties, Due from the Province of Ontario, accounts payable, Due to the Province of Ontario and Deferred Revenue are recorded at cost.

-The Authority does not use derivative financial instruments on its own behalf.
+The OFA does not use derivative financial instruments on its own behalf.